FoamScience/FoamScience.github.io/_posts/2018-08-25-vim-openfoam-power-part2.md

 {% include ad2.html %}

 How many dots are there in the filename?
-The real problem is that the `path/to/case` always contains a dot character (the FOAM version, eg. elwardi-4.1), so matching from the start of the path to the first dot character won't work!
+The real problem is that the `path/to/case` always contains a dot character (frrom the OpenFOAM version, eg. user-4.1), so matching from the start of the path to the first dot character won't work!

 Instead, we do notice that versions are expressed in digits, and that case names